Tim-PI/Tim-PI/README.md

 * Custom Exception classes
 * setup.py script
 * Adding to pip
+* stop loss and buy-at functionality - on hold, waiting for clarification from PI regarding automated trading.
 * <s>Look up & purchase shares of contracts you don't currently own</s> - added 1/25/2017!

 HOW YOU CAN HELP: